cjungmann/bash_patterns/README_keypress.md

 [Main README](README.md)

+It is common to need to detect individual keypresses in an interactive program.
+While many keypresses emit a single character, special keys like arrow and function keys often return several characters for a single keypress.
+Detecting keypresses in BASH poses some difficulties that do not exist in other languages, and the `keypress` script demonstrates how to overcome some of these difficulties.

+In the **keypress** script, there are two keypress-getting functions, **get_keypress** and a more capable **key_keypress_var**, the main difference being how the calling function acquires the result.

+- **get_keypress** returns the keypress character string with an **echo**.
+This works fine for most keys, but may fail to detect **IFS** characters at either end.
+What this means in practice is that **get_keypress** cannot reliably return a result for ENTER, which may be clobbered by the **IFS** value in the calling function.

+- **get_keypress_var** thwarts the **IFS** problem by using a *nameref* variable from the calling function, thus avoiding the use of **echo**.

 After a very simple example, the *get_yes_or_no* function that waits for a single keypress, this script also includes a function, *get_keypress*, followed by some examples of strings that can be used to interpret the